thegeorgeous/invoicing/_posts/2013-10-27-getting-started.md

    `T-Shirt` exists in the system or not.

 ## Sending an invoice
-TBD: Optionally, this gem provides generation of pdf from an invoice.
+This gem provides generation of pdf from an invoice.
+For pdf generation to work, you need to include `prawn` gem as dependency.
+Add it to your Gemfile.

+{% highlight ruby %}
+  gem 'prawn'
+{% endhighlight %}

+Now, you can generate pdf from invoice like this:

+{% highlight ruby %}
+require 'invoicing/ledger_item/pdf_generator'

+# generate, and save the invoice
+@invoice = InvoicingLedgerItem.new()
+# ...

+pdf_creator = Invoicing::LedgerItem::PdfGenerator.new(@invoice)
+pdf_file = pdf_creator.render Rails.root.join('/path/to/pdf')
+{% endhighlight %}

-Use your favorite action mailer to send this pdf to your client.
+Now, use your favorite action mailer to send this pdf to your client.

-## Taxes on Goods
-Taxes have an important theory of evolving over time.
-This section explains how taxes work under the hood in detail.

 # Developer Guide - Detailed Documentation